PetraMMM/aws-reStart-Journey/Projects/Project2/file2.md

 ### 1. High Availability (24/7 Uptime)
 * **Multi-AZ Deployment:** We spread the architecture across two Availability Zones.
 If one data center fails, the Elastic Load Balancer and Route 53 automatically reroute traffic to the healthy zone.
 * **Database Redundancy:** We configured Amazon Aurora to maintain a synchronized "Standby" copy in a different zone to prevent data loss during an outage.
+The Standby copy serves as both a read replica and a failover database.

 ### 2. Scalability
 * **Elasticity:** We set up the Auto Scaling Group (ASG) to monitor traffic spikes.
 During high-demand product launches, the system automatically launches new EC2 instances and terminates them when traffic subsides.